Pain - heel

 Your heel may become tender or swollen from:

-Conditions related to heel pain include:
+Conditions that may cause heel pain include:

 The following steps may help relieve your heel pain:

-Other treatments depend on the cause of your heel pain.
+Your doctor may recommend other treatments, depending on the cause of your heel pain.

 Your doctor will perform a physical exam and ask questions about your medical history and symptoms, such as: